YunHsiao/Crysknife/README.md

 # Environment Setup

-You should clone this project under an engine plugin:
+You should clone this project as an engine plugin:
 ```
-Engine/Plugins/${ProjectName}/UnrealSourceInjector/
+Engine/Plugins/Crysknife/
 ```
 And code patches will be read from the following directory to `Engine/Source`:
 ```